sjudkis/rorschach/README.md

 ### Arpeggiator

-When clicked, spawns a slider and a button that plays an arpeggio from one note to another.
-Try swiping through all the keys or holding multiple keys together.
+When clicked, spawns a slider and a button that control the tempo and note pattern of the arpeggiator.
+Hold down multiple notes and the synth will cycle through them.
+The cycle can be from low to high, or randomly selected.

 ### Drop-shot Delay